MAEldredgePro/LetsPlayGolf/README.md

 (Men's, Women's, Pro, Amateur, etc.).
 All players will play from the same tee.
 1. - [x] (2pt) Allow up to four players in your scorecard.
 1. - [x] (5pt) Minimum of 5+ commits
+1. - [ ] (?pt) Toasts! - Give some notification to the user when he/she is done
+playing.
+Recomment js library called 'toaster' https://codeseven.github.io/toastr/
 1. - [x] (BONUS 3pt) Your golf scorecard is responsive (mobile friendly).
 1. - [x] (BONUS 3pt) Allow the golfer to select any golf course that is available from the api.